 Hook onto the half-hour free wi-fi, sit in a corner quietly contemplating your navel, or just catch up on writing blogs…there is always Sudoko.

 Gone are the days of the excellent food court at Sydney Airport.
-And hope this will return and only missing because of the current renovations.
+And hope this will return once renovations are completed.

 The Emirates flight

-The Emirates flight was about 45 minutes late taking off, although, after the trip over almost 6 weeks’ ago where our plane was grounded in Dubai, this is a breeze.
+The Emirates flight is about 45 minutes late taking off, although, after the trip over almost 6 weeks’ ago where our plane was grounded in Dubai, this is a breeze.

-Finally taking off and in the aisle seat, the seat next to me was vacant, but a gent was in the window seat, already fast asleep.
+Finally taking off and in the aisle seat, the seat next to me is vacant, but a gentleman is in the window seat, already fast asleep.

 Strange incident during the flight

-Our dinner was served by the very efficient and friendly staff, and the attendant tried to wake the sleeping gent.
+Our dinner is served by the very efficient and friendly staff, and the attendant tries to wake the sleeping passenger.
 No luck.

-I had to get out of my seat, food tray in hand, and stand in the isle whilst the attendant tried for about ten minutes to wake the gent up.
+I get out of my seat, food tray in hand, and stand in the isle whilst the attendant tries for about ten minutes to wake the passenger.

-His chest was rising and falling so he was alive, but you never know if someone has gone into a coma.
-It was quite scary but finally after some not-so-gentle shaking from the attendant, the man came to from his deepened sleep.
+His chest is rising and falling so he’s alive.
+It’s quite scary but finally after some not-so-gentle shaking from the attendant, the man came to from his deep sleep.

-I joked, saying: “you had us all scared there for a moment and thought you’d gone”- he smiled, but don’t think he saw the funny side.
-Wow, he must of taken some heavy duty drugs to have fallen into such a deepened sleep so quickly.
-I wouldn’t mind some.
+I joke and saying: “you had us all scared there for a moment and thought you’d gone”- smiling, I don’t think he saw the funny side.
+Maybe he took some heavy duty drugs to have fallen into such a deepened sleep so quickly.

 Back to the flight…

-The rest of the flight went smoothly and I caught a couple of excellent films (Papa Hemingway in Cuba, The Imitation Game), penned some Sudoku, listened to music, and tried a couple of shut-eye winks.
-I can never really sleep on a plane, so sleep was never going to visit me.
+The rest of the flight goes smoothly and I catch a couple of excellent films (Papa Hemingway in Cuba, The Imitation Game), pen some Sudoku, listen to music, and try a couple of shut-eye winks.
+I never really sleep on planes, so sleep is never going to visit me.

-The flight takes about 14 hours in an Airbus 380, which carries up to 853 Passengers.
-This in itself always amazes me for the sheer number of people on this flying machine.
+The flight takes about 14 hours in an Airbus 380, which carries up to 853 Passengers – amazing really.

-With 4 hours to kill in Dubai airport and hundreds of shops to explore, I decided on the long trek to most shops just to waste some hours.
+With 4 hours to kill in Dubai airport and hundreds of shops to explore, I decide on the long trek to most shops just to waste some hours.

 The wi-fi is free at this airport.